Jonathan Cooke is an ICON Accredited Conservator-Restorer (ACR)

 2019 projects included the conservation of stained glass panels from the Frederick Leach stained glass workshops for the David Parr House, Cambridge

-full size cartoon by Jonathan for his replica Soane Museum Charity window, donated to the Museum on completion
+detail: Jonathan's painting in progress, and his full size cartoon for the replica Soane Museum Charity window, donated to the Museum on completion

 You can see Jonathan at work on this window in the first part of the three part series Opening up the Soane here